SCBB-LAB/PTFSpot/README.md

 TFBR detection module gives output in following format:

 1. ABF1_genomic_sequence.txt = TF binding regions result.
 This output is a TFBR of length 160 bases, these binding regions could be harbouring binding sites for the given TF.
-Further motif and binding sites (TFBS) can be analysed using PTF-Vac, which can be found at [here](https://scbb.ihbt.res.in/PTF-Vac).
+Further motif and binding sites (TFBS) can be analysed using PTF-Vāc, which can be found at [here](https://scbb.ihbt.res.in/PTF-Vac).

 ## Citation